Diversity Visa Lottery FAQs

 What are the requirements to qualify?

-To qualify, an applicant must come from an eligible country, have either a high school diploma, or two years of work experience within the last five years in an occupation that requires at least two years of training and be otherwise admissible.
+To qualify, an applicant must come from an eligible country, have either (1) a high school diploma, or (2) two years of work experience within the last five years in an occupation that requires at least two years of training.
+The applicant must also be otherwise admissible to the U.S.

 I am a gay man and I am married to my husband in a country which has marriage equality, can I include him on my application?